CapoMK/regional-map-/README.md

 I was able to get a fairly look at the piece of Excel data we are currently working with.

 //end of comments

+## 1.10.2021

+We continued banging our head against the wall with Pandas, and decided to try directly implementing excel-files into our datamap.

+//Jesse comments

+Matias was pulling his hair out with excel-files that had coordinates on them as a test.
+I kept looking for more data on Helsinki that we could use and stumbled upon https://kartta.hel.fi/ws/geoserver/avoindata/wfs.
+It has almost every possible segmentation of Helsinki we could hope for ready, so we might not even need to add any coordinates on the map ourselves.
+I might be speaking only for myself, but I feel like now we have a lot better grasp on how to use QGIS.

+//end of comments